BOYZ II Men Arrive in Zambia

 World News

-- Trump imposes new sanctions on North Korea, administration seeks to rally support for confronting Pyongyang - Washington Post
+- Trump imposes new sanctions on North Korea; Kim says he will 'tame the mentally deranged US dotard with fire' - Washington Post

-- Hurricane Maria Live Updates: In Puerto Rico, the Storm 'Destroyed Us' - New York Times
+- Hurricane Maria passed, but for two women in Puerto Rico, the terror was only just beginning - Washington Post

-- May to Reboot Brexit Plan by Requesting Transition Period - Bloomberg
+- President Trump Inside and Outside the Lines at the UN - New York Times

 - Grassley asks FBI if it warned Trump about Manafort - CNN